Experts predict "extremely active" Atlantic hurricane season

 "We anticipate a well above-average probability for major hurricanes making landfall along the continental United States coastline and in the Caribbean," researchers from the Colorado State University Tropical Meteorology Project said in a 44-page report released on Thursday.

 Activity in the 2024 season will rise considerably above the 1991-2020 average, with researchers predicting 23 named storms and 115 named storm days.
-Previous years had an average of 14.4 storm days and 69.4 named storm days.
+Previous years had an average of 14.4 named storms and 69.4 named storm days.

 The Atlantic hurricane season officially starts June 1 and finishes November 30, with most activity occurring between mid-August and mid-October.
 Hurricane activity tends to peak in mid-September, according to the National Oceanic and Atmospheric Administration.